A Basic Pandas Dataframe Tutorial for Beginners

 Pandas Dataframe to CSV Example:

-Here’s how to save the dataframe to a .csv file:
+Here is how to save the dataframe to a .csv file:

 df.to_csv('newfilename.csv', sep=';', index=False)Code language: PHP (php)

-Here’s a video tutorial for reading and writing CSV files using Pandas:
+Here is a video tutorial for reading and writing CSV files using Pandas:

 Working with Pandas Dataframe

-Now that we know how to read and write Excel and CSV files using Python and Pandas we continue working with Pandas Dataframes.
+Now that we know how to read and write Excel and CSV files using Python and Pandas, we continue working with Pandas Dataframes.
 We start with the basics: head and tail.

 Pandas head Method